Searching for details:

 Above: Key elements of the Lunny Poligon concept.
 Credit: NPO Lavochkin

-As envisioned at the beginning of the 21st century by NPO Lavochkin engineers, the ultimate goal of the Russian unmanned lunar exploration program would be establishment of a robotic base on the Moon, known in Russian as Lunny Poligon - or Lunar Range.
+As envisioned at the beginning of the 21st century by NPO Lavochkin engineers, the ultimate goal of the Russian unmanned lunar exploration program would be the establishment of a robotic base on the Moon, known in Russian as Lunny Poligon - or Lunar Range.
 According to the bold and innovative idea, the facility could be used for scientific research, and for trying out industrial activities on the Moon, such as prospecting and mining of lunar minerals.
 Key transport components of this lunar facility, including Fregat-based booster stages, landing platforms, ascent stages and rovers, would be based on hardware developed for previous Russian missions, such as Luna-Glob, Luna-Resurs and Luna-Grunt.
 Eventually, the components of the base and its resources, (such as energy and communications), could be rented out to state-run or private institutions in science and industry around the world.
 Naturally, the robotic test range could also provide a foundation and the logistical support for a future manned base on the lunar surface.

 According to some sources, the most suitable locations for the robotic base would be near possible sources of water.
 If such locations, for example polar areas, happen to coincide with areas of constant sunlight, the base could be powered by solar energy.
 Potentially, local water could be recycled into hydrogen for use as rocket propellant.
 Moreover, the South Pole of the Moon was singled out as a specially attractive for astronomy, since it would enable observations of the center of the Milky Way galaxy.

 As of 2006, Lunny Poligon would be subdivided into four major areas: